 - Is your wedding ceremony outdoors?

 Having glasses of lemon water available as guests walk in will make it feel like there’s less waiting time.
-Something as simple as holding a glass of water while you wait for the bride makes a huge difference.
+Something as simple as holding a glass of water while you wait for the proceedings to begin makes a huge difference.

 Actual time on the invitation